Updated February 23, 2021

 - Avoid flash as often as you can.
 Instead, make use of natural light.
 You can ensure maximum light by opening all the curtains.
 If you’re not getting a clear picture, then turn on all the lights in the room.

-Take a photo of all the major rooms.
+Take a photo of all the main rooms.
 These include:

 - The bedrooms